coordinature/coordinature.github.io/development/solutions/earthly/research/process.md

     - The wallet will contain Carbon Credits that is connected to the amount of carbon we offset, that is created by AMCX.
     - The goal is to represent the wealth that hosted by the entity and that will dissolve when trees are burned or chopped down.

+With the information from the questions about, we will create a agent for a localised ecosystem  and the organisms that make it up.

 ---

-1.  earthly.ai will ask the above questions to create a DAO for an ecosystem and the organisms that make it up, and the state of their environmental factors like:
+Information we want to visualise

 	Air
 		oxygen,
         H2O,